pabloscyzoryk/KtWeather/README.md

 Ninija API
 Geocode

-and OpenMeteo for Weather Data.
+and OpenMeteo for historical Weather Data.

+This was my first encounter with making a project in C#.